 Portable instrument for measuring density with an oscillating metal tube.

-The team of Stabinger Messtechnik is looking forward to future challenges.
+The team of Stabinger Messtechnik and their new employer Mettler Toledo GmbH is looking forward to future challenges and goals.